openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 Please note **this isn't a _real-time_ Binding**.
 If you open the Door the state isn't transmitted immediately and shown in your GUI.
-This isn't a flaw in the Binding itself because the state in BMWs own ConnectedDrive App is also updated with delay.
+This isn't a flaw in the Binding itself because the state in BMWs own ConnectedDrive App is also updated with some delay.

 ## Supported Things